southworks/botbuilder-java/samples/40.timex-resolution/README.md

 # Timex Resolution

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to use TIMEX expressions.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use TIMEX expressions.

 A number of topics are covered within this readme.